mengbinhao/jack-note/docs/english/NPR.md

   - ridicule n/vt | ridiculous adj
   - invite n/vt | invitation n
   - remark n
-  - elect n/vt/adj | electorate n | electoral adjorb
+  - elect n/vt/adj | electorate n | electoral adj

   > to my knowledge
   > how much time does xxx have to get this all sorted out?